What does my baby look like?

 Vegetarian or vegan?

-Find out more about planning your vegetarian or vegan diet in pregnancy to ensure your baby gets enough vitamin B12, riboflavin, iron, zinc, calcium and iodine.
+It’s perfectly possible to follow a vegetarian or vegan diet in pregnancy but it’s important to ensure it is varied and includes all the food groups.
+Learn more about planning your vegetarian or vegan diet to ensure your baby gets enough vitamin B12, riboflavin, iron, zinc, calcium and iodine.

 1. Lennart Nilsson (2009) A Child is Born, Jonathan Cape, p.142.